Does your cat over groom?

 - Recent change in your routine: has your usual schedule changed leading you to be busier and less available?

-Using FELIWAY CLASSIC Diffuser will help restore your cat’s normal, cuddly appearance, and keep your cat feeling comfortable and happy.
+Using FELIWAY OPTIMUM will help restore your cat’s normal, cuddly appearance, and keep your cat feeling comfortable and happy.